MichaIng/DietPi-Docs/docs/software/cloud.md

         - Repository Root Path = `/mnt/dietpi_userdata/gitea/gitea-repositories`
         - Log Path = `/var/log/gitea`
     - Scroll to the bottom of page and select Install Gitea
-    - When the web address changes to localhost: and fails to load, you need to reconnect to the webpage using the ip address (eg: `http://<your.IP>:3000`)
+    - When the web address changes to localhost: and fails to load, you need to reconnect to the web page using the IP address (e.g.: `http://<your.IP>:3000`)
     - Once the page has reloaded, you will need to click register to create the admin account

 === "External access"

-    If you wish to allow external access to your Gitea server, you will need to setup port fowarding on your router, pointing to the IP address of your DietPi device.
+    If you wish to allow external access to your Gitea server, you will need to setup port forwarding on your router, pointing to the IP address of your DietPi device.

     - Port = 3000
     - Protocol = TCP+UDP